CAST-genomics/haptools/README.md

 * [`haptools karyogram`](docs/commands/karyogram.md): Visualize a "chromosome painting" of local ancestry labels based on breakpoints output by `haptools simgenome`.

+* [`haptools transform`](https://haptools.readthedocs.io/en/latest/commands/transform.html): Transform a set of genotypes via a list of haplotypes.
+Create a new VCF containing haplotypes instead of variants.

 Outputs produced by these utilities are compatible with each other.
 For example `haptools simgenome` outputs a VCF file with local ancestry information annotated for each variant.
 The output VCF file can be used as input to `haptools simphenotype` to simulate phenotype information. `haptools simgenome` also outputs a list of local ancestry breakpoints which can be visualized using `haptools karyogram`.